BryanLunduke/DoesItAgeVerify/README.md

 ### Uncertain Age Verification Future

-The developers or publishers of these open source Operating Systems have made statements which are confusing, nebulous, or suggest that they may (or may not) ship with Age Verification in the future.
+The developers or publishers of these Operating Systems have made statements which are confusing, nebulous, or suggest that they may (or may not) ship with Age Verification in the future.

 | &nbsp; | Operating System | Notes |
 | - | - | - |